osxmidi/LinVst/README.md

 Waves Central requires Wine Staging 2.x/3.x and also requires robocopy.exe to be installed (Windows Server 2003 Resource Kit Tools) and robocopy also needs a mfc42u.dll 32 bit override and a mfc42.dll 32 bit override to be placed in /windows/syswow64 and added to the winecfg Libraries tab.

-Waves Central also needs some simple registry additions
+Waves Central also requires some simple registry additions

 wine regedit